 Now, some of you might think, “oh, MRA huh?
 So you’re one of the those #$@* that hate women?”

-As of July 2016 I have uploaded a little over 200 posts, most of which include links to a myriad of further relevant sources of information.
+As of October 2023 I have uploaded about 290 posts, most of which include links to a myriad of further relevant sources of information.
 Please take the time to review these, and when so doing be sure to scan the ‘comments by readers’ section (where one exists), as this is often where the best insights are to be found.
-My blog posts are rarely static, and over time I endeavour to expand, enhance and update them.
+My blog posts are rarely static, and over time I endeavour to expand, enhance and/or update them.

 Sadly, most people in the community remain rather clueless about the true nature of the men’s rights movement.
-Some think they have a handle on it, but their research has been confined to biased and misleading material contained within feminist forums.
+Some think they have a handle on it, but their research has been confined to biased and misleading material contained in the mainstream media.
 Those who would like to learn more might like to read my post on the subject.
 This particular paper is also a useful starting point.

-Contrary to what you will read in feminist web sites and in the media, there is a great deal of thoughtful and valuable information and discussion produced by members and friends of the mens rights movement.
+Contrary to what you will read in feminist web sites and in the mainstream media, there is a great deal of thoughtful and valuable information and discussion produced by members and friends of the men’s rights movement.
 See the ‘Further Sources‘ page within this blog for details and hyperlinks.

 In a perfect world men and women would work together in pursuit of fairness and equality, and in constructing solutions that generated those outcomes.
 Unfortunately though, the direction that western society is moving with feminism is highly problematic in that regard.
 It is quite clear that many within the feminist movement are intent on advancing an agenda that is very much at odds with achieving true equality for men and boys.